There are so many outdated and myth based beliefs about gray hair, I felt it was time to do some good ol’ myth busting.

 It depends on the cause.
 Sun damage, heat damage, and certain mineral deposits cannot be removed.
 If the yellowing is caused by hair products and some minerals it can be removed, it may take some time and diligence.

-This is what I thought until I started wondering why when I dropped the dye the only option I had to “remove yellowing” was essentially a bottle of purple dye.
-Purple shampoo is a chemical and if you want to live without dumping chemicals on your head there is another way.
-Purple shampoo doesn’t remove yellow, it is the opposite of yellow on the color wheel, which means it just covers it up and hides it.
+This is what I thought until I started wondering why when I dropped the dye the only option I had to “remove yellowing” was a cover-up.
+That’s the catch; purple shampoo doesn’t remove yellow, it is the opposite of yellow on the color wheel, which means it just covers it up and hides it.
 This is the very reason that led me to develop QuickSilverHair Clay.
 The clay adsorbs impurities, while conditioning your hair.
 It helps remove buildup that causes discolorations; it will take you back to your true and natural silvers.

 What Myths have you heard…did I miss any?